shwezhu/shwezhu.github.io/content/post/golang/basics/001-syntax.md

 ...
 ```

-## 3. go does not have reference variables
+## 3. Go does not have Reference Variables

 This all is very easy once you stop using inappropriate terms while thinking of it.
 It is not helpful to ask about the hair color or the accent of a bacterium.
 These are categories applicable to humans.
 Same in Go: there are no references in Go and there are no "shallow" copies (and no "deep" copy, all there is are copies of values).